 Education extends beyond classroom doors.
 Our extended curriculum greatly enriches our academic programmes and the CVs of our students.
-This is the added value that helped some of our 2015 graduates be offered places at some of the top 100 universities in the world1: University of California Los Angeles, London School of Economics, University of Toronto, New York University Abu Dhabi, University of British Columbia, Manchester University, Boston University, University of Southern California, Durham University, St. Andrew’s University and Emory University.
+This is the added value that helps our graduates be offered places at some of the top 100 universities in the world1: University of California Los Angeles, London School of Economics, University of Toronto, New York University Abu Dhabi, University of British Columbia, Manchester University, Boston University, University of Southern California, Durham University, St. Andrew’s University and Emory University.

 The best universities in the world are no longer looking for just academic excellence.
 They seek students who will contribute to those around them, who care passionately about local and global issues, and who engage in experiences that stimulate their creativity and leadership.